The Top 12 Free CompTIA Practice Exams for 2026

 | Access Method | Direct access on the website without registration. |

-The main limitation is the small size of the free offerings.
-These demos are a valuable preview and an excellent introduction to PBQ formats but are not sufficient for comprehensive preparation.
-Once you’ve used them to understand the PBQ structure and sample the question style, you will undoubtedly need a larger pool of questions for sustained practice and to truly build your proficiency.
+The primary drawback is the limited volume of the free materials.
+These demos serve as an introductory preview and an effective way to see how PBQs work, but they are not enough for complete preparation.
+After you use them to grasp the question structure and style, you will require a larger set of questions to maintain study momentum and build technical proficiency.

 10. Pocket Prep